ConservationColorado/asana-hire/README.md

 we've adopted the tool at our organization, the application has necessarily grown from a set of command line tools to a full stack site.

+This application has administrator, hiring manager, and applicant users, with hundreds interacting in any given month.
+Since anyone can apply to any open position at any time, and since hiring managers can review applications asynchronously, the availability requirement is high.
+This is a major reason why the application is built upon a platform with good reliability (Asana).

 ### What it can do

+- Track applicants across a single hiring process or across all processes
-- Copy applicants from one project to another while hiding sensitive data from the interview committee
+- Copy applicants from one Asana project to another while hiding sensitive data from the interview committee
-- Send applicants update emails, including receipt of application, release from process, or other custom messages
+- Send applicants personalized update emails, including receipt of application, release from process, or custom messages
 - View anonymized hiring data in charts and graphs through Asana's reporting feature
-- User authentication and authorization via organization-bound Google OIDC and OAuth2
+- Secure all this data with organization-bound Google OIDC and OAuth2 user authentication and authorization
 - [Run or deploy the application easily using Docker and Docker Compose](#run-or-deploy-the-application-with-docker-compose)
 - [Separate your deployments with environment variables](#environment-variables)